anhinga/fluid/README.md

-as lienar combination for may_9 experiment, and for jun_21 experiment those coefficients are controlled by clicking on those images themselves (and by the script which dynamically changes the programi).
+as lienar combination for may_9 experiment, and for jun_21 experiment those coefficients are controlled by clicking on those images themselves (and by the script which dynamically changes the program).
 Clicking and dragging works the same as high-frequency multiple clicking (try it not only for linear combinations, but also for waves).